sky-uk/fs2-kafka-topic-loader/README.md

 # fs2-kafka-topic-loader

-Reads the contents of provided Kafka topics determined by the `LoadTopicStrategy`.
+Reads the contents of provided Kafka topics.

-- `LoadAll` - reads the topics in their entirety
-- `LoadCommitted` - reads up to the configured consumer-group's last committed Offset

 This library is aimed for usage in applications that want a deterministic stream of Kafka messages that completes once the last message (determined above) has been read.
 This is useful if an application shouldn't respond to new events